 - Tooth darkening

-If you notice these differences, you should make an appointment at South Coast Dental at your earliest convenience.
+If you are experiencing any of these symptoms, you should make an appointment at South Coast Dental at your earliest convenience.
 If you need a root canal, getting it early could mean the difference between keeping and losing your tooth.
 In the meantime, you can relieve the swelling with an ice pack.

 If you think you might need a root canal, call or click to reserve an appointment at South Coast Dental today.